 - Typically doesn’t do clerical duties due to high demand of calls

 - May handle customer complaints but more often just takes orders

 Answering services may serve as “virtual receptionists” for some clients.
-Call answering is generally outsourced and can be based anywhere in the country, but still deliver a high degree of personalization with each caller.
+Call answering is generally outsourced and can be based anywhere in the country, but still delivers a high degree of personalization with each caller.

-- Relay messages
+- Relaying messages

-- Connect or transfer calls
+- Connecting or transferring calls

 Typically, phone agents at an answering service are not focused on “churning” through multiple calls quickly.
 Instead, they are trained to be the voice of the company, which fosters trust with each caller.

 Here at Dexcomm, you will notice the telephone answering service difference.
 Call us today at 800-252-5552 to find out how we can be the voice of your company!